niyatip15/Weather-Forecast-Dashboard/README.md

 2. Use the slider to specify the number of forecasted days (up to 5 days).

-3. Select "Temperature" as the type of weather data to visualize.
+3. Select "Temperature" or "Sky" as the type of weather data to visualize.

 4. Click the "Submit" button to view the weather forecast for the selected location and forecasted days.